• About

 Georgina Campbell

 With views of Ballycotton seen across beautiful East Cork farmland, Geraldine Kidd’s sensitively converted seventeenth century house is located just a stone’s throw from the gates of Ballymaloe House.
-While renowned as a wedding and private events venue, it is also open to the public for Sunday lunch and to small groups for dinner.
+While renowned as a wedding and private events venue, it is also offers Bed and Breakfast all year round for individual bookings.

 The house, which dates back to 1639, has been owned by Geraldine Kidd since 1996 and she has brought it back to life.
-The ruined coach house and stables have been painstakingly restored and are now private guest rooms, while a custom-built dining hall can seat up to 150 guests.
+The ruined coach house and stables have been painstakingly restored and are now private guest rooms, while the custom-built Trinity Rooms Restaurant is a dining hall that can seat up to 150 guests.

-Better still, Barnabrow is an environmentally aware property with an organic Victorian walled garden, and their land is a wildlife sanctuary as well as being home to Geraldine’s own free-range geese, ducks, hens, goats and donkeys.
-Work is also currently under way to develop a decorative garden with a triskel theme.
+Better still, Barnabrow is an environmentally aware property with an organic Victorian walled garden, and their land is a wildlife sanctuary as well as being home to Geraldine’s own free-range geese, ducks, hens, miniature pet goats and donkeys Rosscarbery Black and White Pudding- which will be of special interest to families, who are made very welcome, as are small well-behaved dogs.

 The bedrooms tastefully combine a feeling of luxury and comfort and the rooms in the main house are particularly spacious and airy.
 Some exotic additions to the décor include hardwood flooring from environmentally managed forests in Zimbabwe and furniture made from recycled teak railway sleepers from Botswana.